The Role of Magnetic Fields in the Formation of the Filamentary Infrared Dark Cloud G11.11-0.12: Results

-The detection limit of the 1.4 m IRSF telescope is likely not deep enough to detect sufficient background stars.
-Similar to the approach used in \citet{2017ApJ...838...80C,2022_chen_rcw120}, we combine the $JHK_s$ starlight polarization ($P_\lambda \geqslant 2\delta P_\lambda$) with the VVVX photometry.
-Applying a maximum separation of $1\arcsec$ in crossmatch, we derive $JHK_s$ starlight polarization coincident with the deeper VVVX $JHK_s$ photometry.
-There are 637 sources in the $J$ band, 749 sources in the $H$ band, and 624 sources in the $K_s$ band, that have starlight polarization $P_\lambda \geqslant 2\delta P_\lambda$ and deeper $JHK_s$ photometry.
+The IRSF observations are not deep enough to detect sufficient background stars, especially in the $J$ band.
+Similar to the approach used in \citet{2017ApJ...838...80C,2022_chen_rcw120}, we combine the $JHK_s$ starlight polarisation ($P_\lambda \geqslant 2\delta P_\lambda$) with the VVVX photometry.
+Applying a search radius of $1\arcsec$, there are 637 sources in the $J$ band, 749 sources in the $H$ band, and 624 sources in the $K_s$ band, that have starlight polarisation $P_\lambda \geqslant 2\delta P_\lambda$ and $JHK_s$ photometry from VVVX.
+The VVVX sources with starlight polarisation have a mean FWHM of $0\farcs9$, a value not too much smaller than the mean FWHM ($\sim1\farcs5-1\farcs8$) of the IRSF observations.
+Although the IRSF observations have larger FWHM than the mean FWHM of VVVX sources, the cross-match between the starlight polarisation and VVVX catalog is mostly one-to-one.
+In the $K_s$ band sample of 624 sources with polarisation and VVVX photometry, as an example, only one source has another fainter source from the VVVX catalog within a $2\arcsec$ radius.
+The fractions of blended sources are believed to be very low for the starlight polarisation samples in the $JHK_s$ bands.

-With the deep VVVX near-IR photometry, we apply the classical $J-H$ versus $H-K_s$ color-color diagram to classify background stars that mostly show large $J-H$ and $H-K_s$ colors.
-Figure~\ref{Fig:ccd_jhk} shows the color-color diagram for the starlight polarization with the VVVX $JHK_s$ photometry in the $JHK_s$ bands.
-Two populations exist in the color-color diagrams.
-Stars with low $H-K_s$ and $J-H$ colors and others with higher colors and reddened along the extinction line.
-Similar to the criteria in \citet{2022_chen_rcw120} for separating background and foreground stars, the criteria for background stars (vice versa for foreground stars) of G11.11--0.12 are
+We applied the classical $J-H$ versus $H-K_s$ colour-colour diagram to classify background stars that mostly show large $J-H$ and $H-K_s$ colours.
+Figure~\ref{Fig:ccd_jhk} shows the colour-colour diagram for the starlight polarisation with the VVVX photometry in the $JHK_s$ bands.
+Two populations exist in the colour-colour diagrams, stars with low $H-K_s$ and $J-H$ colours, and those reddened to higher colours along the extinction line.
+Similar to the criteria in \citet{2022_chen_rcw120}, the criteria for background stars with respect to G11 are

-and are displayed as the red dashed lines in Figure~\ref{Fig:ccd_jhk}.
-The numbers of background stars are 97, 334, and 364 in the $J$, $H$ and $K_s$ bands, respectively.
-In contrast, the numbers of foreground stars are 341, 232, 86 in the $JHK_s$ bands, respectively.
-In the short wavelength, starlight polarization is dominated by foreground stars.
-The fraction of background stars increases toward longer wavelengths.